peterheard01/logic-room/_posts/5-javascript-test-doubles-you-should-know-about/2015-8-12-5-javascript-test-doubles-you-should-know-about.md

 excerpt: In this blog we will have a look at 5 Test Doubles.
 In my free TDD E-book I only cover 2 (the Stub and the Spy) ...
 thumbnail: 404.jpg
 category : javascript
-date:   2016-02-3 01:03:50 +0000
+date:   2015-08-12 01:03:50 +0000

 ---

 In this blog we will have a look at 5 Test Doubles.
-In my free [TDD E-book](http://www.peteheard.com/testdrivendevelopment/) I only cover 2 (the Stub and the Spy) since my personal experience is that when taking a state based approach to testing this is all that is needed.
+In our [TDD E-book](https://app.mailerlite.com/webforms/landing/b3d9r0){:target="_blank"} (which you can get by signing up to our mailing list) I only cover 2 (the Stub and the Spy) since my personal experience is that when taking a state based approach to testing this is all that is needed.
 But it's good to know these 5 because most likely they will be dotted around code bases and being able to identify them is important.

 ## What is a Test Double?